Ising Model Observables and Non-Backtracking Walks: Proofs

-where $K_{xy}=\tanh L_{xy} = e^{-2L_{x^{\star}y^{\star}}}$. \end{theorem} \ThmFour* Significant recent progress in studying the spin interfaces and spin correlations in the Ising model has been driven by the study of \emph{holomorphic fermionic observables}.
-Equation~\eqref{eq:Planar-Duality} naturally identifies the two-point holomorphic fermionic observable used in~\cite{ChelkakHonglerIzyurov2012}.
-To be precise, comparing Equation~\eqref{eq:Planar-Duality} with Equation~(2.4) of \cite{ChelkakHonglerIzyurov2012} shows that (up to multiplicative constants) the sum over walks on the right-hand side of Equation~\eqref{eq:Planar-Duality} is exactly the holomorphic fermionic observable.
+Equation~\eqref{eq:Planar-Duality} shows that, up to a modulus one multiplicative constant, the sum over walks on the right-hand side of Equation~\eqref{eq:Planar-Duality} is the value of the holomorphic fermionic observable discussed in~\cite[Eq.~(2.5)]{ChelkakHonglerIzyurov2012}, yielding~\Cref{cor:Spinor-Identification}.